Image

 Start with Your Chiropractic Patient’s Primary Area of Focus

-One of the most important elements when evaluating a patient is collecting their History of Present Illness (HPI).
+One of the most important elements when evaluating intake fundamentals is collecting patient History of Present Illness (HPI).
 Even though this data is normally placed in the Subjective section of the note, it is a contributing factor in the patient’s history that drives the examination and ultimate treatment.
 This is because the HPI elements that a patient presents with normally have a direct clinical correlation to the type and severity of your chiropractic patient’s condition they are being treated for.

 Expand Your Search for Relevant Data to Understand Your Chiropractic Patient’s Needs